mdn/browser-compat-data/docs/contributing.md

 ## Optional: Generating data using the mirroring script

-Many browsers within BCD are derived from other browsers, for example Opera derives from Chrome, and Firefox Android derives from Firefox.
+Many browsers within BCD can be derived from other browsers given they share the same engine, for example Opera derives from Chrome, and Firefox Android derives from Firefox.
 To help cut down time working on copying values between browsers, a mirroring script is provided.
 You can run `npm run mirror <browser> <feature_or_file> [--source=""] [--modify=""]` to automatically copy values.

 The <browser> argument is the destination browser that values will be copied to.
 The script automatically determines what browser to copy from based upon the destination (see table below), but manual specification is possible through the `--source=""` argument.